Goodness-of-fit tests for Laplace, Gaussian and exponential power distributions based on $\lambda$-th power skewness and kurtosis: Supplementary material (proofs)

-Below, we state a small adaptation of a well-known uniform law of large numbers due to Lucien Le Cam.
-We will use it several times in this article.
-The proof, which is deferred to Section \ref{sec:preliminaries.proofs}, follows the strategy described in Section 16 of \cite{MR1699953}.
+In Lemma~\ref{lem:standard.ULLN} below, we state a small adaptation of a well-known uniform law of large numbers due to Lucien Le Cam.
+We will use it several times for different proofs in this supplementary material, including the proof of the next lemma (Lemma~\ref{lem:convergence.almost.sure.MLE.estimators}) regarding the strong consistency of the maximum likelihood estimators $\hat{\mu}_{\lambda}$ and $\hat{\sigma}_{\lambda}$, which we stated in Remark~2.5.
+The proof of Lemma~\ref{lem:standard.ULLN} follows the strategy described in Section 16 of \cite{MR1699953}.
 A small adaptation is needed to treat the case where the parameter space is not compact.